DWM Bass Panel

 Need more bass?

 Put a big speaker in a small room, too much bass.
 Put a small speaker in big room, too little bass.
 In general, it is true.
 There is no one-size-fits-all.
-In an ideal world, the bass diaphragm would be like an accordion which could be expanded to exactly fit the needs of your acoustical environment.
-Adding one or more of the Maggie Bass Panels accomplishes the same results.
+In an ideal world, the bass diaphragm would be like an accordion door which could be pulled out and expanded to exactly fit the needs of your acoustical environment.
+Adding one or more of the Maggie Bass Panels accomplishes the same results as pulling out the bass section of your existing Maggie to a larger size---as if it were like an accordion.

 The Magneplanar Bass Panel (DWM) is a dipole, thin-film, planar/magnetic bass panel.
-It is essentially a small section out of the 20.1 and 20.7 bass drivers.
+It is two bass drivers in one panel.
+Two "voice coil" grids drive one bass diaphragm.
+The Bass Panel is essentially a small section out of the 20.1 and 20.7 bass drivers.
 But, please don't call it a "subwoofer".
-Subwoofers have become known as "slow" and "muddy".
+Subwoofers are a separate category from woofers.
+Subwoofers are intended for below 40 Hz and are known as "slow" and "muddy" when used above 40 Hz.
+Subwoofers can be adjusted higher than 40 Hz, but you will achieve better sound by using the Bass Panel to optimize the bass of your Maggies.
 The DWM Bass Panel has no problem integrating with a full-range Maggie because it is "all Maggie".

 But, the Maggie Bass Panel affords far more than increasing bass/midbass output.
 It is common knowledge that multiple subwoofers can be used to fine-tune and smooth the bass.
 What is not common knowledge is this technique can be used up to approximately 200 Hz.
 Through trial-and-error, the position of mobile bass panels can smooth both phase and amplitude response for the preferred listening position.
 Often the ideal listening position for imaging is not the optimum position for the smoothest bass/midbass.
 Standing waves can be trouble-some, creating peaks and dips in the bass response.
 The Maggie Bass Panel can help fine-tune any of our models, even our flagship 20.7s.

-If you have a high-current amplifieer, adding the Bass Panel is easy and inexpensive.
+If you have a high-current amplifier, adding the Bass Panel is easy and inexpensive.
 Better bass for those difficult rooms and no subwoofer discontinuity issues.
 Click on the link below for instructions.

 "Hiding" the Maggie Bass Panel